mattgraham/frontendthanks/contribute/index.md

 The site has been built in Jekyll and hosted via GitHub Pages, this makes it easy for you to quickly add to the site. *Note* This will create a pull-request that will be sent to us for approval.
 If you really don't want to use GitHub to make this happen, [create an issue](https://github.com/mattgraham/frontendthanks/issues/new) and I'll add the message/photo for you.
 Message me on twitter if you have questions [@michigangraham](http://twitter.com/michigangraham)

+Crazy thanks to [Ben Callahan](http://twitter.com/bencallahan), [Chris Coyier](http://twitter.com/chriscoyier), [Anthony Garand](http://twitter.com/garand) and all of you who submitted thanks for helping make this site happen!

 ## Adding Thank You Messages